Use Roles to restrict or allow end users to access specific screens and operations of your application.

-- Anonymous: Allows any end-user to access the element, including users that are not logged in (non-authenticated users).
-Anonymous is the most general Role and when you associate this Role, for example with a screen, all of the existing Roles are automatically associated with it.
+Anonymous: Allows any end user to access the element, including users that aren't logged in (non-authenticated users).
+Anonymous is the most general Role and when you associate this Role, for example with a screen, all the existing Roles are automatically associated with it.

-- Registered: Allows any end-user who has logged into an Application running in the same platform server (authenticated users) to access the element.
-This is possible due to the Single Sign-On mechanism of OutSystems, which allows sharing end-user sessions among applications/modules.
-When you associate this Role with an element all of the existing Roles are automatically associated with it, except the Anonymous role.
+Registered: Allows any end user who has logged into an Application running in the same Platform Server (authenticated users) to access the element.
+This is possible due to the Single Sign-On mechanism of OutSystems, which allows sharing end user sessions among applications/modules.
+When you associate this Role with an element all the existing Roles are automatically associated with it, except the Anonymous role.

 Persistency in Roles

-When end-user authentication and authorization is performed using an external system, non-persistent Roles should be used.
+When an external system performs end user authentication and authorization, you should use non-persistent Roles.
 This makes it easier to map permissions defined in an external system, such as Active Directory, to OutSystems Roles.
-Using non-persistent Roles ensures that changes to end-user permissions made in the external system are reflected in OutSystems.
+Using non-persistent Roles ensures that OutSystems reflects any changes to end user permissions made in the external system.

 Articles in this Section